Skip to main content

 What are the complications of RSV in older adults?

 How serious is RSV in older adults?
-In people with certain risk factors, RSV infection can worsen and lead to complications such as:
+In older adults and people with risk factors like those described above, RSV infection can worsen and lead to complications such as:

 These complications may require a person to be hospitalized, and in severe cases, can lead to death.